AceDataCloud/OpenAIAPI/docs/openai_responses_api_integration_guide.md

 - `id`: The ID generated for this dialogue task, used to uniquely identify this dialogue task.
 - `model`: The selected OpenAI ChatGPT model.
-- `output`: The response information provided by ChatGPT for the input question.
+- `output`: The response information provided by ChatGPT for the question.
-- `usage`: Token statistics for this Q&A session.
+- `usage`: Token statistics for this Q&A.

 Among them, `output` contains the response information from ChatGPT, and the `output` inside it is from ChatGPT, as shown in the figure.